krembilneuroinformatics/kcni-school-lessons/day6/README.md

 Assignments
 ------------
-1. Use the HGF tutorial code to generate a specific subtype of MDD reflecting `anhedonia` in terms of reduced reward expectations.
+1. Use the HGF tutorial code to generate a specific subtype of a clinical condition that you would like to model (for example, MDD or Schizophrenia) reflecting.
 	a.
-Which parameters did you change in order to achieve these belief trajectories?
+What clinical condition do you want to simulate?
 	b.
+What parameters could you change to simulate belief updating corresponding to this condition?
-Could you obtain similar belief trajectories using a different set of parameters?
+	C. Could you obtain similar belief trajectories using a different set of parameters?

 2. Use the EEG tutorial code to compare the top 30% of `prediction error (PE) signals` generating pseudo-conditions and ERPs of the top 30% and bottom 30% of PE.